Prepare for an emergency

 Consider the following guidance in preparing your business:

-1) Understand your business critical functions and activities
+1) Understand your business priority activities

 2) Timeframes